harilvfs/linscript/README.md

 <br>

 > [!IMPORTANT]
-> The installation script is for Arch-based systems but may work on Debian-based ones too.
-Report any bugs by submitting an issue.
+> The installation script is primarily designed for Arch and Arch-based systems, but some setup functions may work on Debian-based distributions as well.
+If you encounter any issues, please submit a report via an issue.
+Thank you!

 <img src='https://github.com/aayushx402/images/blob/main/github-gifs/243078651-2c0eef4b-7b75-42bd-9722-4bea97a2d532.gif' width="30">**Installation**